vegaprotocol/vega/DEFINITION_OF_DONE.md

 The difference between a Definition of Done and Acceptance Criteria...

 - The Definition of Done applies to all your work.
 Acceptance Criteria only ever apply to a single item on your backlog
 - The Definition of Done clarifies what you do as a team.
-Acceptance Criteria clarify what the product does — its functionality
+Acceptance Criteria clarify what the protocol does — its functionality
 - The Definition of Done can contain criteria for “non-functional” aspects and cross-cutting concerns.
-Acceptance Criteria talk of functional aspects of a single item of work.
-You’ll only rarely find non-functional aspects in them.
-And when you do, they just list the exceptions to the general non-functional requirements, making these more strict or lenient for that work item

-## What are the benefits of creating and using a good Definition of Done?

-**Transparency of responsibilities** - You know what you need to do and understand what you do not need to do.
-For example, you know it’s your job to implement correct behaviour, but creating training videos is not.
-You’ll become more predictable in what you deliver.

-**Realistic Sprint Commitment** - With an itemized list of exactly what you need to do to get to done, you’re better able to assess how much you can realistically take on in a Sprint.
-You’ll become more reliable.

-**Reduced risk of rework** - Checklists work.
-Aviation wouldn’t be as safe without them.
-When you reduce the work left undone when you declare something done, it means less (risk of) rework later.
-You’ll become more efficient.

-**Higher quality, less effort everywhere** - As you mature in your development practices, you’ll raise the bar on the quality you deliver and reduce other staff’s workload.
-For example, fewer escaped bugs mean lower demands on support staff.
-You’ll deliver better quality and help your company become more efficient.

-**Predictability and Sustainable Pace** - Fewer escaped defects means you can create value with the whole team instead of having to divert some of you to resolve bugs.
-You’ll become more productive and predictable, and get to work at a constant sustainable pace.

-All this helps raise the confidence a team feels in delivering valuable software and grow the trust other teams and stakeholders will place in a team.

 ## Vega Core Team Definition of Done

-**The Very Basic Basics**

-- Implementation peer reviewed
-- All Acceptance Criteria confirmed to be met by Product Owner
-- Unit tests written, running and passing
-- No known or undocumented defects
-- Code integrated (merged)
-- API changes documented

-**Code Quality**

-- Compilation error, warning, and hint free
-- Coding standards followed
-- Static analysis metrics at or above target
-- Dependencies minimized
+**Before merging**
+- Create relevant for [system-test](https://github.com/vegaprotocol/system-tests/issues) tickets with feature labels (should be done when starting the work)
 - Code refactored to meet SOLID and other code design principles

-**Ready for release**

-- No build errors, warnings, or linting changes
-- BVT tests passing?
-- Package creation error, warning, and hint free?
+- Code is compilation error, warning, and hint free
-- Deployed to the test environment

-**Functional Regression Tests**

-- Every item in Acceptance Criteria covered by at least one acceptance test
-- Unit tests passing (test Golang files within the package)
+- Carry out a basic happy path end-to-end check of the new code
+- All acceptance criteria confirmed to be met, or, reasons why not discussed with the engineering leadership team
+- All APIs are documented so auto-generated documentation is created
-- Integration tests passing (feature tests in the core repo)
+- All Unit, Integration and BVT tests are passing
-- System tests passing (API tests covering mostly what we do with integration tests + API)
+- Implementation is peer reviewed (coding standards, meeting acceptance criteria, code/design quality)
+- Create [front end](https://github.com/vegaprotocol/token-frontend/issues) or [console](https://github.com/vegaprotocol/console/issues) tickets with feature labels (should be done when starting the work if dependencies known i.e. API changes)

+> ℹ️ In most cases the person that raised the PR should be the one to squash branch history to string of passing, sensible commits, and merge the PR.

+**After merging**
+- Move development ticket to `Done` if there is **NO** requirement for new system-tests
+- Resolve any issues with broken system-tests
+- Create [documentation](https://github.com/vegaprotocol/documentation/issues) tickets with feature labels if functionality has changed, or is a new feature

+**Before Testnet**
 - Acceptance (feature) tests passing (end to end / black-box testing)
-- Tests executed on all supported platforms

-**For all automated tests:**

-- Coverage on or above the norm?
-(For example, 85%.)
-- All new units / integrations / functionality covered by tests?
+- Full set of functional regression tests passing
+- Incentives (where applicable) have been planned with the community team

+**Before Mainnet**
+- Incentives (where applicable) have been run successfully in testnet

+> ℹ️ In most cases the person that raised the PR should be the one to squash branch history to string of passing, sensible commits, and merge the PR.